-In addition, the coronavirus pandemic has caused operational disruption through a statewide mandated stay home order, Global RMHC mandated suspension of family reservations, and hospital partner discontinuation of non-essential procedures.
-The organization is also assessing and monitoring significant disruption to the fundraising plan, including discontinuation of large events, Medicaid revenue loss, and hospital partner revenue impacts.
-The Organization applied for, and received approximately \$530,000 under the Paycheck Protection Program.
+The Organization has been negatively impacted by the effects of the world-wide coronavirus pandemic.
 The Organization is closely monitoring its operations, liquidity, and capital resources and is actively working to minimize the current and future impact of this unprecedented situation.
 As of the date of issuance of these financial statements, the full impact to the Organization's financial position is not known.